paulo-digital/wse-rest-library-es6/README.md

 ## More resources

 Wowza Media Systems™ provides developers with a platform to create streaming applications and solutions.
-See [Wowza Developer Tools](https://www.wowza.com/developer) to learn more about our APIs and SDK.
+See [Wowza Developer Tools](https://www.wowza.com/developer) to learn more about the APIs and SDK.

 ## Usage